-In relation to the ideal validation study mentioned in the introduction, the relevance of international airborne campaigns is generally limited by its timespan of typically a couple of weeks, imposed by logistical and cost considerations.
-To overcome this limitation, we propose to consider routine airborne mapping of NO2 VCDs by local aircraft operators and close to a well-equipped ground-based observatory.
-Such a set-up would reduce the fixed costs of the observations, which could then be allocated to flight hours in different seasons.
-Such an approach would combine the advantages of long-term ground-based and airborne measurements.
-In the longer term, high altitude pseudo-satellites (HAPS) could provide the necessary routine measurements above selected supersites, as needed to validate the observations from future sensors in geostationary orbit.
+Considering the optimal validation study mentioned in the introduction, the validation relevance of an international airborne campaign is usually limited by its timespan of typically a couple of weeks, imposed in practice by cost considerations.
+To overcome this limitation, one might consider routine airborne mapping of $NO_2$ VCDs by local aircraft operators, close to a well-equipped ground-based observatory.
+Such a set-up would reduce the fixed costs of the observations, which could be allocated to flight hours in different seasons.
+This would combine the advantages of long-term ground-based and airborne measurements.
+In the longer term, high altitude pseudo-satellites (HAPS) could help to achieve such routine measurements above selected supersites, which would be particularly valuable to validate the observations from geostationary satellites.

-Competing interests.
+595 Competing interests.
 The authors declare that they have no conflict of interest.